WiFi Extender vs. Mesh Network: What's the Difference?

 The setup process is simple.
 Most mesh systems, such as the Tenda EX12 WiFi 6 AX3000 Whole Home Mesh System, IP-COM EW12 WiFi AC2600 Tri-Band Mesh System, and others, come with user-friendly apps.
 Through the app, you can access installation instructions, create guest networks, test connection quality between points, remove users from network, add parental controls, and more.

 To learn more, visit What is a Mesh Network and How Does it Work.

 Do WiFi Extenders Reduce Speed?

-A WiFi extender does not reduce the speeds provided by your internet service provider (ISP).
-However, the devices connected to the extender might experience slower speeds than when connected to the router.
+A WiFi extender doesn’t reduce the speeds provided by your internet service provider (ISP).
+However, range extenders tend to operate at reduced bandwidth.

 Do WiFi Extenders Really Work?

-As long as you have a reliable internet connection in your home and place the extender in the best location, they are guaranteed to improve your WiFi's signal range.
+As long as you have a good internet connection in your home and put the extender in the best location, they are sure to improve your WiFi's signal range.

-Keep in mind that they are not designed to stretch the signal throughout your entire home, though it’s tempting to think that because of the name.
-Extenders are more like spot fixers, designed to improve the dead zones in one or two areas.
+Keep in mind that they probably won't stretch the signal throughout your entire home.
+Extenders are more like spot fixers, designed to improve dead zones in one or two areas.